jhomlala/catcher/README.md

 You can also provide your own navigator key if need to.
 You can provide it with Catcher constructor (see below).
 Please check custom navigator key example to see basic example.

 ### Catcher configuration
-Catcher instance needs 1 required and 3 optional parameters.
+Catcher instance needs rootWidget or runAppFunction in setup time.
+Please provide one of it.

-* rootWidget (required) - instance of your root application widget
+* rootWidget (optional) - instance of your root application widget
+* runAppFunction (optional) - function where runApp() will be called
 * debugConfig (optional) - config used when Catcher detects that application runs in debug mode
 * releaseConfig (optional) - config used when Catcher detects that application runs in release mode
 * profileConfig (optional) - config used when Catcher detects that application runs in profile mode